epj-alter/A-Game-of-Risks/README.md

 - Turn order is randomly selected.

-- Each player by turn has to select a territory by typing in the territory's name, there is also an option to just type in the territory's region and you will be assigned a random territory in that region.
+- Each player by turn has to select a territory by typing in the territory's name, one troop will be placed in that territory.
+  There is also an option to just type in the territory's region and the player will be assigned a random territory in that region.

 - After all territories are claimed troop deployment round starts, allowing each player by turn to add a bulk of troops to the territory of their choice until players run out of troops.